Matt Cushing

-Matthew Jay Cushing (born July 2, 1975) is a former professional American football player who played tight end for six seasons for the Pittsburgh Steelers.
+Matthew Jay Cushing (born July 2, 1975) is an American former professional football player who was a tight end for six seasons for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Illinois Fighting Illini.

 Cushing was a 1998 undrafted free agent of the Steelers who was released during camp that year.
 After injuries to Mark Bruener and Mitch Lyons in 1999, he obtained a roster spot.
 Cushing went on to increase his value to the team by serving as an emergency fullback.

-In college, at Illinois, he was a three-year starter who received the Bruce Capel award as most courageous player and was an Academic All Big Ten selection.
+In college at the University of Illinois Urbana-Champaign, he was a three-year starter who received the Bruce Capel award as most courageous player and was an Academic All Big Ten selection.

 In February 2010, Cushing was sworn in as a Downers Grove, IL park district commissioner.
-He is currently President of a Downers Grove, Illinois company, First Choice Dental Lab.
+He has served as President of a Downers Grove, Illinois company, First Choice Dental Lab.